linuxreader/linuxreader.github.io/content/booknotes/Master Reading List.md

 - [ ] This Naked Mind by Annie Grace
 - [ ] The Almanack of Naval Ravikant by by Eric Jorgenson, Jack Butcher
 - [ ] The Wind-Up Bird Chronicle
-- [x] All Quiet on the Western Front
 - [ ] The Old Man and the Sea by Ernest Hemingway
 - [ ] Lolita by Vladimir Nabokov
 - [ ] The Brothers Karamazov by Fyodor Dostoevsky, Michael R. Katz